Otoplasty for The Ears You’re Hiding

 This procedure is performed under local anesthesia in the office.
 Healing is much simpler than more large-scale ear surgeries.
 You may be asked to treat your ears gently for a while as they heal.
 Depending on your specific concerns, your recovery time may vary.

 Are you interested in learning more about earlobe surgery or earlobe reduction?
-Call us at (650) 600-7889 to schedule a consultation.
+Contact us today to schedule a consultation.

 Posted in: Earlobe Repair